BxNoel/event-management-service/README.md

 # event-management-service
 Responsibilities: Handles all event-related actions like creation, editing, deletion, and viewing.
+(Sample data inserted for now).

 ---
-**Quey Command for Event Management Service**
+**Query Command for Event Management Service**

 ```
 CREATE DATABASE IF NOT EXISTS event_management_service;